 Whereas the novel’s first 1944 filming by director Howard Hawks, co-starring Humphrey Bogart and Lauren Bacall in their first film together, entirely ignored the novel, recasting the story as a patriotic wartime drama set in the boundary waters of French Vichy-occupied Martinique; and whereas the novel’s second filming by director Michael Curtiz, as 1950’s The Breaking Point, while closer to the dramatic and thematic spirit of the novel, especially in star John Garfield’s conscience-stricken performance, reset the story yet again, this time on America’s West Coast and on the shores of Mexico; Don Siegel’s The Gun Runners, in the source material’s third iteration, was the very first to anchor the action squarely in the novel’s politically fraught and heavily patrolled channel between Florida’s Key West and revolutionary-era Cuba.
 Commercial boat skipper Sam Martin (Audie Murphy) and his boozy first mate Harvey (Everett Sloane) run wealthy weekend fishermen “straight out” to ever-deeper waters, but increasingly diminishing returns, while devoted wife Lucy (Patricia Owens) awaits her husband’s every return on-shore.

-Stiffed for nearly two weeks and one thousand dollars-worth of pleasure-cruising by bad check-writer Peterson (John Harding), who lost the clipper’s deck chair and line-and-reel to the swordfish-crowded depths of the Pacific in the worsening bargain, Martin is now in danger of losing the boat to its patience-thinning note-holder Phillips (Paul Birch).
+Stiffed for nearly two weeks and one thousand dollars-worth of pleasure-cruising by bad check-writer Peterson (John Harding), who lost the clipper’s deck chair and line-and-reel to the swordfish-crowded depths of the Atlantic in the worsening bargain, Martin is now in danger of losing the boat to its patience-thinning note-holder Phillips (Paul Birch).
 Later encountering a magnetic high-roller named Hanagan (Eddie Albert) at a backhall gambling joint, uniquely fronted by deceptively Scandinavian-folksy pawnshop proprietor “Pop” (John Qualen), Martin in his desperation and against his better judgment accepts an illegal charter from the smooth-talker into Coast Guard-blockaded Cuba.